oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

     -   prepend the text and define an offset to the ICC profile data
         -   breaks existing CMMs and profile readers
         -   clear to handle, to be covered by an specification
+        -   forces a switch first
+-   the driver version should be editable (ICC Examin?), so a older drivers can be still used

 ### Oyranos API suggestion